Busting the “High Thread Count” Myth

 What is the single most important indicator of quality in sheets?

-We think the best sheets start with 60 and 80 yarns—just about the finest you can get using organic cotton—and we’ve found a thread count sweet spot at 300-360.
+We think the best sheets start with 60 and 80 yarns—just about the finest you can get using organic cotton—and we’ve found a thread count sweet spot for our Signature Soft Sheets at 300-360.

 What is the thread count for Boll & Branch sheets?